 2. Great Jones

-Great Jones was founded by best friends that shared a true passion for food.
+Great Jones was founded by best friends who shared a true passion for food.
 Its cookware is made for female chefs and food writers.
 All of the products are made with non-toxic materials such as stainless steel.
 The brand also provides resources for customers who wish to recycle their old cookware.

 This family-owned brand makes ceramic and non-toxic cookware and kitchen essentials.
 All of the brand’s products are free of PFOA, PTFE, toxic glues, polymers, coatings, and dyes.
-The ceramic is all natural and is a simple mixture of minerals, clays, and water.
+The ceramic is all-natural and is a simple mixture of minerals, clays, and water.
 Additionally, the products meet California Prop-65 standards of being free of more than 800 dangerous chemicals.

 This heritage-inspired cookware brand is made from enameled cast iron which makes it naturally non-stick.
 They are truly created to last the test of time and are free from harmful chemicals.
-The Classic Dutch oven is made with 40 percent recycled cast iron and sprayed with TOMATEC™ enamel to enhance its performance and durability.
+The Classic Dutch oven is made with 40 percent recycled cast iron and sprayed with TOMATEC enamel to enhance its performance and durability.

 6. Emile Henry

 A family-owned cookware brand, born in France Emile Henry’s collection is known for its amazing clay products which are all heat-resistant, durable, and free from harmful chemicals.
 The brand offers a range of products for everyone from bread bakers to veggie lovers.